QuiltMC/developer-wiki/wiki/items/first-item.md

 public static final Item EXAMPLE_ITEM = new Item(new QuiltItemSettings());
 ```

-Here, the `public static final` ensures that we can access the item elsewhere but not change the contents of the variable itself, making sure that we don't accidentally alter it somewhere else.
+Here, the `public static final` ensures that we can access the item elsewhere but can't reassign the variable itself, making sure that we don't accidentally alter it somewhere else.

 Our new instance of `Item` takes in an instance of `QuiltItemSettings` as an argument.
 This is where we declare all of the settings for our item.
-There are a variety of these, such as the durability, but in this case we can just use the default settings.
+There are a variety of settings, such as durability and stack size, but in this case we can just use the default settings.

 Now that we've declared the item, we need to tell the game registry to put it into the game.
-We do so by putting this into the mod's `onInitialize` method:
+We do so by putting this into the mod's `ModInitializer` ([Read more about mod initializers here](../concepts/sideness#on-mod-initializers)) in the `onInitialize` method:

 ```java
 Registry.register(Registries.ITEM, new Identifier(mod.metadata().id(), "example_item"), EXAMPLE_ITEM);